Hugo de Burgh

-Professor Hugo de Burgh (born 10 June 1949) is Director of the China Media Centre at the University of Westminster, which he founded in January 2005.
-Before that, he ran the Centre for Media Research at Goldsmiths College. de Burgh is founder, and Honorary Chairman of, Europe's first dual-language English Chinese School, Kensington Wade.
-He is State Administration of Foreign Experts Affairs Endowment Professor at Tsinghua University, honorary fellow at the 48 Group Club, and board member at the Great Britain–China Centre.
+Hugo de Burgh (born 10 June 1949) is the founder of the China Media Centre at the University of Westminster.
+He previously directed the Centre for Media Research at Goldsmiths' College.
+De Burgh is a State Administration of Foreign Experts Affairs Endowment Professor at Tsinghua University, an honorary fellow at the 48 Group Club, and a board member at the Great Britain–China Centre.
+De Burgh is a member of the Social Democratic Party and was a candidate for the party in the 2024 United Kingdom general election.

 Background

-Professor de Burgh started in academic life teaching history at Edinburgh University before working as an education correspondent and television producer for STV, BBC and Channel 4.
-In 2004, he joined the University of Westminster as a professor of journalism, where he set up the China Media Centre.
-His expertise ranges through international media, investigative journalism, and China's culture industries and policy.
+Burgh began his academic career teaching history at Edinburgh University before working as an education correspondent and television producer for STV, BBC, and Channel 4.
+In 2004, he became a professor of journalism at the University of Westminster, where he established the China Media Centre.

 Thesis

-His original focus was the social function of journalism as a reflection of culture.
-He has said "It is often said that journalism is the first rough draft of history; by contrast, investigative journalism provides the first rough draft of legislation..."
+De Burgh's research has focused on the social function of journalism as a reflection of culture.
+He has stated, "It is often said that journalism is the first rough draft of history; by contrast, investigative journalism provides the first rough draft of legislation..."

-More recently, in 2020 in China’s Media in the Emerging World Order, he argued that "the way the Chinese media work can be understood as a reflection of culture as much as of political economy."
+In 2020, in China’s Media in the Emerging World Order, he posited that "the way the Chinese media work can be understood as a reflection of culture as much as of political economy."

-His 2003 book 'The Chinese Journalist: mediating information in the world's most populous country' exposed the cognitive dissonance of Chinese media workers unable to realise their own expectations of their work.
-It also demonstrated that, far from seeing themselves as Westernizing, media workers were looking to past Chinese experience for inspiration and drawing upon their perceptions of Chinese culture as well as upon the tools of expression provided by the internet.

 Chinese journalism

-Of special interest is the reappearance of investigative journalism in China since 1992.
-He said this showed that the supposedly western techniques of investigative journalism apply in contrasting political cultures.
+De Burgh has expressed particular interest in the reappearance of investigative journalism in Chinese since 1992, stating that this demonstrated that investigative journalism techniques apply in contrasting political cultures.

 It was a surprise to Western observers to find that the Chinese media (and investigative journalists in particular) are, despite limitations upon them, influencing public life today by introducing new and unconventional ideas, changing terms of reference, forcing the pace of reform, giving voice to concerns and calling attention to issues.